 For salaried individuals, tax-saving instruments like Equity-Linked Savings Schemes (ELSS), National Pension System (NPS), and PPF offer dual benefits of wealth creation and tax deductions under Section 80C.

 These investments not only reduce your taxable income but also help you build a disciplined saving habit for long-term goals.
+Among the best investment for beginners in India, tax-saving options should always be considered, as they provide financial security while reducing tax liability.

 7. Avoid Emotional Investing